Dwight Howard

-Dwight David Howard II (born December 8, 1985) is an American former professional basketball player.
+Dwight David Howard II (born December 8, 1985) is an American professional basketball player for Black Fortress Tbilisi of the Georgian Superliga.
 Nicknamed "Superman" for his athletic prowess, he is an NBA champion, eight-time All-Star, eight-time All-NBA Team honoree, five-time All-Defensive Team member, and three-time Defensive Player of the Year.
+He was elected twice to the Basketball Hall of Fame, as an individual player and as a member of the Redeem Team, and is regarded as one of the greatest defensive players of all time.

 Howard, who played the center position, spent his high school career at Southwest Atlanta Christian Academy.
 He chose to forgo college, entered the 2004 NBA draft, and was selected first overall by the Orlando Magic.
 Howard set numerous franchise and league records with the Magic and led the team to the 2009 NBA Finals.
 In 2012, after eight seasons with Orlando, Howard was traded to the Los Angeles Lakers, with whom he spent three separate one-year stints and won an NBA championship in 2020.
 He has also played for the Houston Rockets, the Atlanta Hawks, the Charlotte Hornets, the Washington Wizards, and the Philadelphia 76ers.

 After the 2021–22 NBA season, Howard moved overseas and signed with the Taoyuan Leopards of the T1 League.
 In his lone season with the team, he was named a T1 All-Star.

-He was elected twice to the 2025 Basketball Hall of Fame as an individual player and member of the Redeem Team.

-Early life
+Early life, family and youth education

-Howard was born in Atlanta, to Dwight Sr. and Sheryl Howard, a family with strong athletic connections.
-His father is a Georgia State Trooper and is the athletic director at Southwest Atlanta Christian Academy, a private academy with one of the country's best high school basketball programs; his mother played on the inaugural women's basketball team at Morris Brown College.
+Howard was born in Atlanta, Georgia, to Dwight Sr. and Sheryl Howard.
+The family has a strong history of athletics.
+Dwight Sr., a Georgia State Trooper, is the athletic director at Southwest Atlanta Christian Academy, a private academy with one of the country's best high school basketball programs.
+Sheryl played on the inaugural women's basketball team at Morris Brown College.
 Howard's mother had seven miscarriages before he was born.
 A devout Christian since his youth, Howard became serious about basketball around the age of nine.
 Despite his large frame, Howard was quick and versatile enough to play the guard position.
 He attended Southwest Atlanta Christian Academy and played mostly as power forward, averaging 16.6 points, 13.4 rebounds and 6.3 blocks per game in 129 appearances.
 As a senior, Howard led his team to a 31–2 record and the 2004 state title, while averaging 25 points, 18 rebounds, 8.1 blocks and 3.5 assists per game.
 The same year, he was widely recognized as the best American high school basketball player, and received the Naismith Prep Player of the Year Award, the Morgan Wootten High School Player of the Year Award, Gatorade National Player of the Year and the McDonald's National High School Player of the Year honor.
 He was also co-MVP (with J. R. Smith) of the McDonald's All-American Game that year.
 On January 31, 2012, Howard was honored as one of the 35 greatest McDonald's All-Americans.